jdeolive/suite-old/docs/geoexplorer/src/using/layerproperties.rst

 Cache tab
 ---------

 GeoExplorer recognizes :term:`WMS-C` layers, and therefore has the option to allow for built-in caching support if it exists on the server.
 In the case of layers served through GeoServer, the integrated GeoWebCache module allows for automatic caching of tiles served through the GeoServer WMS.
-This means that as images are loaded in GeoExplorer (through standard zooming and panning), the underlying tiles are stored on the server backend, accelerating  subsequent layer viewing and improving map performance.
+This means that as images are loaded in GeoExplorer (through standard zooming and panning), the underlying tiles are stored on the server, accelerating subsequent layer viewing and improving map performance.

 The Cache tab displays whether the layer should respect the cached version, utilizing any saved tiles and generating more, or if it should use bypass the cache entirely.